vidyasonawane/RahulMahale.io/content/blogs/Running-Cronjob-at-reboot-on-raspberry-pi.md

 Hello Pi users,

-After investing much time then expected to run a cron job at reboot in Rapbian. finally I am able to run the cron job at startup and able to execute the necessary commands at start-up.
+After investing much time than expected to run a cron job at reboot in Rapbian. finally, I am able to run the cron job at startup and able to execute the necessary commands at start-up.

 It is quite Obvious that `@reboot` will run the cron job at start up but in Raspbian and Debian (wheezy) it is not the case.